 - if you have allergies to medicines, foods, or other substances

-- if you have kidney or liver problems, an autoimmune disorder (eg, lupus), or the blood disease porphyria
+- if you have asthma, kidney or liver problems, or an autoimmune disorder (eg, lupus)

 Some MEDICINES MAY INTERACT with Minocin.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Acitretin, anticoagulants (eg, warfarin), digoxin, ergot alkaloids (eg, ergotamine), isotretinoin, or theophyllines because the risk of their side effects may be increased by Minocin
+- Acitretin, anticoagulants (eg, warfarin), digoxin, ergot alkaloids (eg, ergotamine), insulin, isotretinoin, methotrexate, methoxyflurane, or theophyllines because the risk of their side effects may be increased by Minocin

-- Oral contraceptives (birth control pills) or penicillins because their effectiveness may be decreased by Minocin
+- Live oral typhoid vaccine, oral contraceptives (eg, birth control pills), or penicillins because their effectiveness may be decreased by Minocin